LeeMartin77/openskull/README.md

 The API is to be a Test-driven C# API using dotnet 6

 - Stateless
-- Primarily functional
+- Functional for game logic
-- Sufficiently abstract data storage to allow for different ways of storing data (postgres to start?)
+- Sufficiently abstract data storage to allow for different ways of storing data

+# TODO:
+- API Needs to move queues/websocket messaging out of memory (kafka? rabbitmq?)
+  - This sounds casual but is intense, probably needs adding a message handler to the API, and then maybe pull it to it's own service?
+- Should add user secrets + display names
+- Should add "Rooms" for allowing known users to start games together